rahils1/rahils1/README.md

 * Hello, I am Rahil.
 I am a fourth year Computer Systems Engineering student at ASU.
 I am interested in learning about artificial intelligence/machine learning, embedded systems, and game development.
 I have worked on a few projects with the FRDM-KL46Z board, and I also have some experience working on a few small discord bots.
 Currently working on dsaria(see details below).
 Feel free to contact me: rahil15973@gmail.com

 ## Skills
-* Programming and Hardware Description Languages: Java, Python, C/C++, SQL, JavaScript, Verilog
+* Programming and Hardware Description Languages: Java, Python, C/C++, SQL, JavaScript, Verilog, Dart
 * Developer Tools: GitHub, Unity, Firebase, Render, VS Code, IntelliJ
 * Databases: Cloud Firestore, MySQL, MongoDB